 “In a flexible CMS everything is done using APIs so integrations are ubiquitous, seamless and secure”

-In stark contrast, inflexible CMSs need to be fitted with APIs by the developers which is sometimes done haphazardly.
-Some CMSs rely on 3rd party add-ons for this functionality, however this may expose the website to quality and upgradability issues as owners have no leverage over the developers.
+In stark contrast, inflexible CMSs need to be fitted with APIs by the developers which are sometimes done haphazardly.
+Some CMSs rely on 3rd party add-ons for this functionality, however, this may expose the website to quality and upgradability issues as owners have no leverage over the developers.

-In the previous section we discussed how a digital strategy can only be delivered by the broad connectivity options provided by a flexible CMS platform.
+In the previous section, we discussed how a digital strategy can only be delivered by the broad connectivity options provided by a flexible CMS platform.
 To illustrate the point, consider the common use case of integrating your website to a CRM.
-Most websites include a contact form, and best practice is to pass on submissions to the CRM as Leads, for storage, marketing automation and onward handling.
+Most websites include a contact form, and the best practice is to pass on submissions to the CRM as Leads, for storage, marketing automation, and onward handling.

 “Even simple use cases can be challenging if the CMS is not built on an open architecture.
 A flexible CMS shrugs off these challenges.”